-There are various species of termites: drywood, dampwood and subterranean termites.
+There are various species of termites: drywood, dampwood, and subterranean termites.
 The subterranean includes both Formosan subterranean and Eastern subterranean termites.
-Of those species, the only one present and of concern in New York is the Eastern Subterranean termite.
+Of those species, the only present concern in New York is the Eastern Subterranean termite.

-Because this type of termite has the potential to inflict significant damage to houses and other structures over time, it is wise for property owners to know what this pest looks like.
+Because this type of termite can potentially inflict significant damage to houses and other structures over time, it is wise for property owners to know what this pest looks like.

 Telling the Difference Between Termites And Ants

 Termites are quite small and similar in size to ants, particularly carpenter ants.
-This, of course, can readily cause one to error in identification, which would also cause confusion and improper treatment.
+This, of course, can readily cause an error in identification, which would also cause confusion and improper treatment.

-There are three basic observations that can help you to quickly recognize the differences between the adult termite and the carpenter ant.
+Three basic observations can help you quickly recognize the differences between the adult termite and the carpenter ant.

 Antennae – Termite antennae are straight.
 The antennae of ants are bent at almost 90 degrees.